 With a conservative approach, your dentist will monitor your teeth for decay, gum disease or other complications.
 He or she may recommend removing a tooth if problems arise.

-During an extraction your dentist or oral surgeon makes an incision in your gums and removes any bone that blocks access to the impacted tooth.
+- Tooth removal.
+During an extraction your dentist or oral surgeon makes an incision in your gums and removes any bone that blocks access to the impacted tooth root.
 After removing the tooth, the dentist or oral surgeon typically closes the wound with stitches and packs the empty space (socket) with gauze.

-- Dry socket, or exposure of bone if the post-surgical blood clot gets dislodged from the socket, which can be painful and delay healing
+- Painful dry socket, or exposure of bone if the post-surgical blood clot is lost from the socket

 - Infection in the socket from bacteria or trapped food particles